Uninett/Argus/docs/api.rst

         ``null`` if on the first page.

       ``results``
-        An array of the resulting subset of rows, or an empty array if no results.
+        An array of the resulting subset of rows, or an empty array if there are no results.

       Refer to the section :ref:`explanation-of-terms` for an